Pilates Practitioner 101

 What I couldn’t do was the bridge and a couple of others towards the end.
 I don't remember their names.
 Inside my head, I had a sound effect going off, whenever I couldn’t do it for both sides.
 I wasn’t expected to do them all.
 I’m glad I wasn’t the only beginner Pilates Practitioner in my class.
 After that hour was up, my ankle was so sore, since I didn’t stretch before class.
 That was some workout.
 My back did feel better, except for my ankle and feet.
 I was so exhausted that afternoon, but I slept well that night.

 I wanted to try Standing Pilates Core on Tuesday night.
 But I decided to pass, until I recovered.
 I'll be trying that next week.
 Will I go back for a second shot?
 Of course!
 And this time, I won't forget to stretch before class.
 I'll keep you posted as I get better with this class next week with both Pilates classes updates.

-The Pilates magic circle is actually a ring about 13 inches in diameter, made from flexible metal or rubber, with small pads on either side.
-Whenever we call it the Pilates ring, exercise ring, fitness ring or circle, magic circle is the preferred name.
-Joseph Pilates has the distinction of creating the magic ring, when he made the first ring on a key.
+The Pilates ring is actually 13 inches in diameter, made from flexible metal or rubber, with small pads on either side.
+Whenever we call it the Pilates ring, exercise ring, fitness ring or circle, the magic circle is the preferred name.
+Joseph Pilates had the distinction of creating the magic ring, when he made the first ring on a key.